 “Thank you for telling us what you licked.
 Now visit these addresses one more time and find all the other addresses present in a specific address.
 Lick those additional addresses and come back to us.”

-The spider came back and this time they told him to recursively follow Step 1 and then Step 2 for each and every address it can find through a new address on any given page.
+The spider came back and this time they told him to recursively follow Step 1 and then Step 2 for every address it can find through a new address on any given page.

-The evolution of Internet of Things (IOT)
+The Evolution of the Internet of Things (IoT)

 Modern internet took its birth.
 The world started getting smaller.